 We expect to enter into agreements with Fintech Banking Solutions customers pursuant to which we will provide certain banking services for such Fintech Banking Solutions customers, including serving as the issuing bank for credit or debit cards issued to their customers and establishing one or more settlement accounts for the purpose of settling customer transactions.
 The agreements have varying terms and may be terminated by the parties under certain circumstances.
 If our Fintech Banking Solutions customers are not successful in achieving customer acceptance of their programs or terminate the agreement before the end of its term, our revenue under the agreement may be limited or may cease altogether.
-In addition, our bank regulators may hold us responsible for the activities of our Fintech Banking Solutions customers with respect to the marketing or administration of their programs, which may result in increased compliance costs for us or potentially compliance violations as a result of Fintech Banking Solutions customers' activities, indicating that banking regulators have made banks' oversight over their Fintech Banking Solutions customers a supervisory priority and that there is an increased risk that we could similarly become subject to additional regulatory scrutiny or enforcement.
+In addition, our bank regulators may hold us responsible for the activities of our Fintech Banking Solutions customers with respect to the marketing or administration of their programs, which may result in increased compliance costs for us or potentially compliance violations as a result of Fintech Banking Solutions customer activities.
+In recent years, a significant number of banks that provide Fintech Banking Solutions have become subject to enforcement actions relating to their customers' activities, indicating that banking regulators have made banks' oversight over their Fintech Banking Solutions customers a supervisory priority and that there is an increased risk that we could similarly become subject to additional regulatory scrutiny or enforcement.
 Additionally, financial weaknesses at our Fintech Banking Solutions customers could cause us to record greater expenses or losses or suffer reputational harm.